-2. (Given below is the outline of a story.
-Construct the story using the outline A young, newly m arried doctor freedom fighter exi led to the Andaman and Nic obar Islands by the British infamous Cellular Jail prisoners tortured revolt by inmates doctor hanged wife waits for his ret urn becomes old continues to wait wi th hope and faith. ~(\) \(\) \(\) \(\) \(\partial\) plague that can afflict hun states, it destroys families.
-(A) - Martin Luther all an adventure, for rither an accusation nor a conf death is not an adventure to th try simply to tell of a generatio ose who stand face though they may have escaped shells, were destroyed by the war.

-- Erich Maria Remarque, author of All Quiet on the Western Front
+2. Given below is the outline of a story.
+Construct the story using the outline A young, newl y married doctor freedom fighter exiled to the Andaman and Nice obar Islands by the British infamous Cellular Jail prisoners tortured revolt by inmates doctor hanged wife waits for his retu ırn becomes old continues to wait wit h hope and faith. test plague that can afflict hum anity; it destroys ✓ religion, it destroys states, it destroys families.
+C) - Martin Luther (6 This book is to be neither an accusation nor a confession, and least of V ^ all an adventure, for death is not an adventure to th ose who stand face (6) to face with it.
+It will try simply to tell of a generation of men who, even though they may have escaped shells, were destroy jed by the war.
+10 - Erich Maria Remarque, author of All Quiet on the Western Front